-Once you have made an offer on a home and are in your options period, it is time to get moving on the home inspection.
-Speak to your realtor to see if there is an inspector that they use often and trust.
+Once you have made an offer on a home and are in your options period, it is time to begin the home inspection process.
+Speak to your Realtor to see if there is an inspector that they use often and trust.
 If not, do your own research to find the best licensed home inspector you can to look over the house with a magnifying glass.
-You can always call Fairway for the names of our favorite inspectors as well.
+You can always call Fairway Independent Mortgage of the Carolinas for the names of our favorite inspectors as well.

 Even though sellers should disclose all known defects of the property, a thorough, professional, home inspection should be completed.
 It removes any questions about the condition of your new home.
 The inspection process usually takes two to three hours, during which time the house and the property are examined from the ground up.
 It covers more than 1,000 items including observation and, when appropriate, operation of the plumbing, heating, air conditioning, electrical, and appliance systems, as well as structural components, such as the roof, foundation, basement, exterior and interior walls, chimney, doors and windows.

 Further, if you want the offer to become null and void if an inspection turns up major structural damage, make sure that is a clear contingency in the purchase contract.
 While some sellers do not correct every defect in the inspection report, they may acknowledge the defects and explain that the asking price has been adjusted to reflect the estimated cost of repairs.
 Even if you are looking into purchasing a newly constructed home, it is important to have a home inspection completed.
 Talk to your agent, family, and friends to understand and discuss your concerns, types of defects, and what is most important to you.